epicfilemcnulty/bashido/README.md

 **Bashido** is an attempt to collect all these wrappers I wrote (or shamelessly copy-pasted from far away sinister corners of the internet, tortured in my digital dungeons for a while, and reissued as perls of my own genius) over the years, structure them and make them easy to (re)use in everyday's CLI life.
 The wrappers are implemented in bash scripting language, hence the name (bash + japanese term *bushido*, which stands for "the way of warrior", so you may think of **bashido** as the way of the bash warrior).

 **Bashido** is a collection of bash modules.
-A module is just a set of bash functions, which share a common namespace and a common *raison d'etre*, so to say.
+A module is just a set of bash functions that share a common namespace and a common *raison d'etre*, so to say.

-Each module is named after the tool it "wraps", or, if there are several underlying tools, after their main function.
+Each module is named after the tool it "wraps", or, if there are several underlying tools, it's named after the main function of these tools.
 For example, bashido module *file* combines functions to perform different operations with files, but uses several tools to do that.

 Module's name also serves as the namespace, all functions within the module are named `module.function`.
 This approach reflects the structure and benefits CLI usage (in terms of tab completion).